Western Himalayas: Economic activities

 An Apple orchard near Manali, Himachal Pradesh.

 Agriculture is the main economic activity in the area.
 The main crops grown in this region are paddy and wheat.
 The region is a major hub of horticulture in the Indian subcontinent.
-Apples are grown in Kashmir, Kinnaur, Kishtwar, and Kullu valleys, as well as the Hills of Shimla.
-These regions, particularly Kashmir and the Shimla Hills produce almost all the apples grown in India and South Asia.
+Apples are grown in Kashmir, Kinnaur, Kishtwar, and Kullu valleys, as well as the hills of Shimla.
+These regions, particularly Kashmir and the Shimla Hills, produce almost all the apples grown in India and South Asia.
 Saffron is also grown in Kashmir and Kishtwar, while dry fruits are grown in several areas of the western Himalayan region.
 Tea is grown in the Kangra valley.
 A large number of people from nomadic pastoral communities such as Gurjars, Bakarwals and Gaddis living in the alpine and subalpine areas of these mountains engage in cattle rearing.

 Tourism is another major industry.
 The city of Srinagar in the Kashmir Valley is famous for its houseboats and shikaras on the Dal and Nigeen lakes.
-Shogran, Murree, Pahalgam, Sonmarg, Gulmarg, Dalhousie, Mcleodganj, Dharamshala, Manali and Shimla are famous hill stations.
+Shogran, Murree, Pahalgam, Sonmarg, Gulmarg, Dalhousie, Chamba, Khajjiar, Mcleodganj, Dharamshala, Palampur, Rewalsar, Prashar, Kullu, Manali, Kasol, Banjar, Solang, Kasauli, Kufri, Narkanda and Shimla are famous hill stations.

-Amarnath and Vaishno Devi are important pilgrimage centres attracting several hundred thousands of pilgrims each year.
+Amarnath, Vaishno Devi, Jwalaji, Chintpurni, Chamunda Devi, Bajreshwari Devi, Naina Devi, Baglamukhi, Hidimba Devi, Baba Balaknath Deotsidh, Bhimakali, Jakhu and Tara Devi are important pilgrimage centres attracting several hundred thousands of pilgrims each year.
 Gulmarg and Manali are popular winter-sports destinations where activities such as skiing, snowboarding, sledding etc. are done, while adventure sports like paragliding are done at Bir and Billing.

 Several perennial rivers flow through these mountains which makes them ideal for hydroelectricity generation, and thus, several hydroelectric projects are complete or underway in Pakistan and India.